Plymouth-COMP2000/design-exercises-NgKeanChun/README.md

 Student ID: BSSE2506036

 This is a comprehensive mobile application for Android, designed to streamline restaurant operations for both guests and staff.
-The app provides a dual-interface system, managed by a single codebase, that adapts based on the user's role (Guest or Staff).
+The app provides a dual-interface system, managed by a single codebase that adapts based on the user's role (Guest or Staff).

 ## Key Features